 On 1 October 2021, Belarusian KGB detained Henadz Mazheika, the journalist of the Russian newspaper Komsomolskaya Pravda v Belarusi.
-The reason for the detention was his article containing positive comments about Andrei Zeltser, killed shortly before in the shootout with security officers, by his former classmate.
+The reason for the detention was his article containing positive comments about Andrei Zeltsar, killed shortly before in the shootout with security officers, by his former classmate.

 Vladimir Sungorkin, the editor-in-chief of Komsomolskaya Pravda in Russia, commented on the detention of journalist Henadz Mazheika: “A couple of days ago we thought that there was some kind of a prolonged misunderstanding, but now I think that everything that happens to Komsomolskaya Pravda represents an arbitrary behaviour.
 I have no idea what caused it.
 This is an inadequate reaction to a completely innocent newspaper article.
-It contains just a few words by Zeltser’s classmate, saying that at school he was a good guy and that she does not understand what had happened to him.
-For these words our journalist is being held at the detention center and the website of Komsomolskaya Pravda in Belarus was blocked“.
+It contains just a few words by Zeltsar’s classmate, saying that at school he was a good guy and that she does not understand what had happened to him.
+For these words our journalist is being held in the detention center and the website of Komsomolskaya Pravda in Belarus was blocked“.

 The Union of Journalists of Russia calls for the release of Henadz Mazheika.

 Following the shootout in Minsk, security officers have detained over 110 people for commenting in social networks on the deaths of Andrei Zeltsar and that of the KGB officer.
 All of them are accused of “insulting a government official” and “incitement to social discord”.